 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 Caroline Vincent is recognized as a pioneer in the mediation field.
 Her three decades of experience include community mediation, public policy and environmental mediation, and commercial mediation and arbitration.
-She has mediated and arbitrated more than 2,000 matters during her career.
-She is currently a neutral affiliated with ADR Services Inc. Vincent is a frequent lecturer and writer on mediation advocacy and ethics, and has been named a Southern California Super Lawyer in ADR since 2014.
-She earned her JD from USC Gould School of Law and her BA from Tulane University.
-She teaches ADR Ethics.
+She has mediated and arbitrated more than 2,500 matters during her career.
+She is currently a neutral affiliated with ADR Services Inc. Vincent is a frequent lecturer and writer on mediation advocacy and ethics, and has been named a Southern California Super Lawyer in ADR since 2014, as well as recognized as a top woman lawyer.

 FACULTY IN THE NEWS

 Emily Ryo was interviewed about how immigration shortfalls, like soaring housing prices, are fueling California’s population drop.
 “A whole assortment of the service sector area has been tremendously affected by a lack of immigrant labor that we haven’t really seen and is just really unprecedented,” she said.
 “Immigrant labor has been a huge part of the long-term home care sector, and a decline in the population in California has had a significant effect.”